 The Outgoing Redial List is a stored log of your outgoing calls.
 You can use the Outgoing Redial key to access a list of the most recent calls you placed.

-Note: For more information about the Outgoing Redial List, see "Outgoing Redial List" on page 143.
+Note: For more information about the Outgoing Redial List, see "Outgoing Redial List".

 Configuring a Outgoing Redial Key Using the Mitel Web UI